Itineraries in France: The Dordogne

 Stop 1.
 Beynac et Cazenac in the Perigord Noir

-Walk through town and tour the Chateau – the view from the top is absolutely breathtaking.
+Walk through town and trip the Chateau – the view from the top is absolutely breathtaking.
 Have a small snack or lunch with a view at the top, there are several very casual restaurants near the Chateau.
-There are also river tours offered in summer down the Dordogne when you reach the bottom of town and cross the street you’ll see them.
+There are also river trips offered in summer down the Dordogne when you reach the bottom of town and cross the street you’ll see them.

 I know Beynac is special and memorable because my son actually remembered it a year after we saw it and wants to take his girlfriend there!